BMG Music v. Gonzalez: Appeals court decision

 The Seventh Circuit affirmed the district court's decision in its entirety.
 The circuit court first reasoned that the songs that Gonzalez had downloaded were infringing copies of the copyrighted originals, rejecting her analogy to the time shifting doctrine handed down in the Supreme Court's landmark Sony Corp. of America v.
 Universal City Studios, Inc. precedent.

 In its analysis of the fair use argument, the circuit court considered the four factors of that defense that may or may not have worked in Gonzalez's favor.
 The court found that her unauthorized downloading of copyright songs did not qualify for the fair use defense, stating: "Gonzalez was not engaged in a nonprofit use; she downloaded (and kept) whole copyrighted songs [...]; and she did this despite the fact that these works often are sold per song as well as per album.."

 Gonzalez argued that downloading songs for the purpose of "sampling" would have a positive effect on the market for those songs, spurring sales of the songs that she enjoyed enough to purchase legitimately.
 The circuit court declared that this argument was both factually unsupported and inconsistent with the Supreme Court's then-recent decision about file sharing in MGM Studios, Inc. v.
 Grokster, Ltd. and related cases on modern Internet-enabled copyright infringement:

 As she tells the tale, downloading on a try-before-you-buy basis is good advertising for copyright proprietors, expanding the value of their inventory.
 The Supreme Court thought otherwise in Grokster, with considerable empirical support.
 As file sharing has increased over the last four years, the sales of recorded music have dropped by approximately 30%.
 Perhaps other economic factors contributed, but the events likely are related.
 Music downloaded for free from the Internet is a close substitute for purchased music; many people are bound to keep the downloaded files without buying originals.
 That is exactly what Gonzalez did for at least 30 songs.
 It is no surprise, therefore, that the only appellate decision on point has held that downloading copyrighted songs cannot be defended as fair use, whether or not the recipient plans to buy songs she likes well enough to spring for.

-The circuit court also upheld the award of $22,500 in statutory damages against Gonzalez, recognizing that this amount represented the then-current minimum award provided under the 1976 Copyright Act for works (such as the plaintiffs').
+The circuit court also upheld the award of $22,500 in statutory damages against Gonzalez, recognizing that this amount represented the then-current minimum award provided under the 1976 Copyright Act for per-song infringement claims.
 Finally, the circuit court upheld the district court's permanent injunction prohibiting Gonzalez from downloading copyrighted works without authorization in the future.

 Gonzalez appealed again to the Supreme Court of the United States, but her request for certiorari was denied.